LEGO Volkswagen T2 Camper Van (10279)

 What the build is actually like, and the pieces worth knowing about.

 The build kicks off underneath, with a Technic-reinforced chassis and the working steering that lets the front wheels turn.
 From there you spend a big chunk of time on the interior, and this is where the set earns its keep: you build out the little kitchen unit with a fridge, sink and a gas stove complete with a teapot, plus a folding rear bench that converts and a pair of camping chairs.
-The bodywork goes on toward the end, and that's the tricky stretch, since the curved azure panels and the wraparound windscreen assembly need a careful hand.
-It's a satisfying build with lots of variety, though a few sections feel delicate as you clip the shell together.
+The bodywork goes on toward the end, and that is the tricky stretch, since the curved azure panels and the wraparound windscreen assembly need a careful hand.
+It is a satisfying build with lots of variety, though a few sections feel delicate as you clip the shell together.

 Fun facts